xtparis/Smoothie/README.md

 3. Call `mySmoothie.addBasicIngredient("")` to exit the method and prompt you to add your desired basic ingredient.

 ### Commit Changes
-4. After choosing the basic ingredient, commit your changes to your feature branch:
+4. After choosing the basic ingredient, commit your changes to your feature branch and then push them to your remote branch:
    ```
    git add .
    git commit -m "Added basic ingredient to my smoothie"